 The content of files or forms transferred via SFTS could include any type of PII, as information sent, received or temporarily maintained in SFTS is not restricted to a specific category or subset of FTC matters, and may relate to any authorized, official FTC matter, such as an FTC law enforcement investigation, lawsuit, or study.
 Information sent, received or temporarily maintained in SFTS may also relate to other FTC activities, such as conferences or events.
 The information is in various electronic formats, including word processing files, spreadsheets, databases, e-mails, images, and video or audio files.
 It consists of materials that the FTC has previously collected (outside the system) or is collecting (through the system) voluntarily (e.g., access letter or discovery) or through compulsory process (e.g., subpoenas, civil investigatory demands, court orders) from various businesses or individuals (see section 2.2 below).
-The materials that can be uploaded and downloaded from the system include documents that the FTC staff themselves have compiled or generated (e.g., drafts of joint motions or briefs, attachments, or exhibits, being uploaded and downloaded from the system also include documents or information requested from members of the general public.
+The materials that can be uploaded and downloaded from the system include documents that the FTC staff themselves have compiled or generated (e.g., drafts of joint motions or briefs, attachments, or exhibits, being uploaded and shared with opposing counsel for review).
+The materials that can be uploaded and downloaded from the system also include documents or information requested from members of the general public.